 To prepare paraFoam to display the data of interest, we must first load the data at the required run time of 0.5 s.
 If the case was run while ParaView was open, the output data in time directories will not be automatically loaded within ParaView.
-To load the data the user should select Update GUI in the Properties window and then click the green Apply button.
+To load the data the user should click Refresh Times in the Properties window.
 The time data will be loaded into ParaView.